 Ai: To locate the city of Ai mentioned in Joshua 7 has been problematic.
 Some consider et-Tell to be Ai.
 In Joshua 7:2 we read the phrase, "go up".
 For the Israelites looking from, lets say Jericho, `going up', from the standpoint of terrain, ought to mean going toward the hills.
 It seems logically to assume that Ai ought to be located due west or perhaps a bit north-west of Jericho where Joshua was in chapter 7.
 If going up means the cliffs and mountains west of the Dead Sea, then we are again at an impasse.
-Coming from Jericho (near the lowest spot in the world compared to sea level), going toward Jerusalem was a fairly steep incline, so it is toward Bethel not shown but located just east of Rammalah.
+Coming from Jericho (near the lowest spot in the world compared to sea level), going toward Jerusalem was a fairly steep incline, so it is toward Rammalah, where just south of it is `el-Miqatir' about 9 miles to the north from Jerusalem.
 According to the Book of Joshua, 3000 Israelites went `up' to Ai and were beaten and fled.
 The number of people involved ought to mean that Ai was not too great a distance away.
 They needed food and water and probably traveled light.
-Ai would be just a short distance east of Bethel and ca. 8 miles from Jericho.
+Ai would be just a short distance, about 18-20 miles west of Jericho.
 If Beitin was Ai then the distance would be ca. 40 miles from Jericho as the crow flies.

 Other locations near Taanach are: Khirbet Abu Ghamam, Kh.
 Tanin, Kh.
 Anahum, Kh. esh-Sheik Sefirin and esh Zababde.